-The Great Recession has triggered an active literature studying the macroeconomic effects of housing markets.1 This paper studies two related questions that remain unresolved: what are the causes behind the boom and bust of housing markets over the past two decades?
+The Great Recession has triggered an active literature studying the macroeconomic effects of housing markets.
+This paper studies two related questions that remain unresolved: what are the causes behind the boom and bust of housing markets over the past two decades?
 What are the transmission channels from housing to the aggregate economy?
 First, I demonstrate that over the past two decades housing dynamics are negatively correlated with current account dynamics, both across and within countries.
 These correlations are so strong that narratives of housing booms and busts should also be consistent with the current account.
 I argue that the way the literature has studied the transmission channel from housing markets to the current account is incomplete as it generates counterfactual price-to-rent ratios.
 I propose a model that avoids this problem because it has a new mechanism coming from labor reallocation between tradable goods and construction.
-The model also uses changes in housing price expectations.
+Moreover, the model gives a key role to changes in housing price expectations.
 Finally, I use the model to evaluate the role of housing expectations as a driver of housing and current account dynamics.
-In these past years a "new narrative of the crisis" has emerged that points toward changes in housing prices expectations, more than an expansion in credit supply, as the main driver of the housing boom.2
+In these past years a "new narrative of the crisis" has emerged that points toward changes in housing prices expectations, more than an expansion in credit supply, as the main driver of the housing boom.

 Gete (2009), Bernanke (2010) and Aizenman and Jinjarak (2013) documented the strong link between housing variables and current account dynamics in the pre-crisis period.
 Section 2 in this paper shows that the strong correlation was also present during the Great Recession.
 For example, pre-Great Recession, countries like Spain or the U.S., among others, had large housing booms and current account deficits.
 Current account reversals coincided with the decline in housing markets.
 Meanwhile, in countries like Canada, Germany or Switzerland, residential investment and housing prices decreased before 2007 in the midst of large current account surpluses.
-These surpluses moved towards deficits as housing dynamics improved in the Great Recession period.3
+These surpluses moved towards deficits as housing dynamics improved in the Great Recession period.

 The standard way in the literature to connect housing and the current account builds on the seminal work of Iacoviello (2005).
-Open economy versions of that model generate the negative correlation between housing prices and the current account through the consumption reaction of the borrowing constrained households (see for example Punzi 2013 or Ferrero 2015).
-That is,
+Open economy versions of that model generate the negative

-1Davis and Van Nieuwerburgh (2015), Guerrieri and Uhlig (2016) and Piazzesi and Schneider (2016) provide recent surveys of the literature.
+&lt;sup>1Davis and Van Nieuwerburgh (2015), Guerrieri and Uhlig (2016) and Piazzesi and Schneider (2016) provide recent surveys of the literature.

-2See for example Foote, Gerardi and Willen (2012), Cheng, Raina, and Xiong (2014), Gelain and Lansing (2014), Adelino, Schoar and Severino (2016), Albanesi, De Giorgi and Nosal (2016), Foote, Loewenstein and Willen (2016) or Kaplan, Mitman and Violante (2017).
+&lt;sup>2See for example Foote, Gerardi and Willen (2012), Cheng, Raina, and Xiong (2014), Gelain and Lansing (2014), Adelino, Schoar and Severino (2016), Albanesi, De Giorgi and Nosal (2016), Foote, Loewenstein and Willen (2016) or Kaplan, Mitman and Violante (2020).
+Landvoigt, Piazzesi and Schneider (2015) is a bridge between the credit and the expectations theories.
+They show that a combination of over-optimistic expectations together with lower downpayment constraints and lower interest rates can fully explain the capital gains observed in the data.

-3For data availability reasons I focus on OECD economies.
+&lt;sup>3For data availability reasons I focus on OECD economies.
 China conforms to the group of countries whose current account surplus shrank after 2007 while its housing markets boomed.